BlairCurrey/docker-hostname-experiment/README.md

 - Go to http://localhost:3100 and see good response from service.
 - Go to http://localhost:3100/d2d and seed good response from peered service.
-- Go to http://cloud-nine-backend and see failed response (cant resolve the host).
+- Go to http://cloud-nine-backend and see successful response.
+- Go to http://cloud-nine-backend:3100/d2d and see successful response.

 Can repeat and see equivalent results for happy-life-bank (localhost:4100, ).